-When a woman first begins a chemical abortion, she is first given mifepristone – a drug designed to prevent the delivery of essential nutrients to the developing baby, essentially starving the baby to death.
-Next, the woman is given a second drug, misoprostol, to terminate the pregnancy.
-Within 6-48 hours, this drug usually causes contractions and expel the remains of the baby.
-But about 5 percent of the time, the drug combination won’t work and a surgery is required to either end the pregnancy or remove the dead infant and placenta.
-That risk is higher the later you go into pregnancy.
+Simply put, chemical abortion works by blocking key pregnancy hormones then stimulating the expulsion of the baby’s remains.
+When a mother begins a chemical abortion, she is first given mifepristone, which blocks progesterone.
+This hormone is responsible for many facets of pregnancy, from the health of the uterine wall to the stimulation of the mother’s body to provide nutrients to the baby.
+Next, the woman is given a second drug, misoprostol, which artificially stimulates strong contractions to expel the remains of the baby.
+About 5 percent of the time, the drug combination won’t work and a surgery is required to either end the pregnancy or remove the dead infant and placenta.
+The older the child, the higher the failure rate of chemical abortion.